lfloris/openshift-service-mesh-workshop/Labs/ServiceMesh/deploying-apps-on-service-mesh.md

 Retrieve the existing certificates from the [certs](certs/) directory (this requires you to have pulled the Git repository.
 See [Getting Started](../Getting-started/README.md) for instructions on how to do that)

+Switch to the `ibmadmin` user to make changes to the control plane.

 Create a ConfigMap from these certificates using the below command

 ```